stmar89/AlgEt/doc/ListOfCommands.md

 *Given two coprime ideals I and J of S, two elements a,b in S, finds e such that (e-a) in I and (e-b) in J.*

-# List of functions
+# List of instrinsics in PicardGroup.m:
- in PicardGroup.m.m:
 --

 <pre>